A-jcodes/SM-Stores-SQL-Project-/README.md

 14. a).
 Find all orders for ‘Permanent Markers’, ‘Sticky Notes’ and ‘Note Pads’ b).
 Find the number of ‘Permanent Markers’, ‘Sticky Notes’ and ‘Note Pads’ ordered for year 2015.
 15. SM-stores wants to re-evaluate the prices of their goods, provide a list of their products, categories and the corresponding prices.
 Group their products into cheap(<$50), affordable(<$100), expensive.
 Find the number of products in each category.

+**Action:**
+I began by thoroughly understanding the company's business goals and data landscape.
+Utilizing SQL, I crafted complex queries to extract, clean, and transform the sales data into a usable format.
+Employing advanced analytical techniques, I conducted in-depth exploratory data analysis to uncover correlations, outliers, and potential areas for improvement.

+I implemented various SQL functions, joins, and aggregations to derive meaningful insights from the data.
+Furthermore, I created visualizations and reports to present the findings in a clear and comprehensible manner.
+The analysis delved into product performance, customer behavior, regional trends, and seasonality, among other factors.

+**Result:**
+The data analysis project delivered actionable insights that significantly impacted SM-Stores' business strategy.
+The company gained a deeper understanding of its customer base, identified top-performing products, and optimized inventory management.
+Sales forecasting accuracy improved, leading to more informed decision-making and increased revenue.

+Additionally, the insights obtained facilitated targeted marketing efforts and personalized customer engagement strategies, fostering stronger customer relationships.
+The SQL-driven data analysis provided SM-Stores with a competitive edge in the dynamic retail landscape, positioning the company for sustained growth and success.